 How much pressure should I apply?+

 Bite down gently on the mouthpiece during use.
 There is no need to bite down harder than is needed to support the device.

-Make sure that the device is charged using the charging case and wall plug.
-If the VPro+ LED turns red, then the case and the VPro+ are working properly but have a low charge.
-Charge the VPro+ and then begin use.
-If the VPro+ LED indicator does not light up, check your case’s power connection.
-If the case is properly plugged in, please contact Igel Orthodontics at (402) 330-1152 for further assistance.
+Make sure that the device is charged using the charging cord and a wall plug.
+If the VPro LED turns red, then the VPro device is working properly but have a low charge.
+Charge the VPro and then begin use.
+If the VPro LED indicator does not light up, check your power connection.
+If it is properly plugged in, please contact Igel Orthodontics at (402) 330-1152 for further assistance.

-If the VPro+ LED indicator does not light up red when placed in the case, check the case’s power connection.
-If the case is properly plugged into wall power using the provided VPro+ USB cord, please contract us for further assistance.
+If the VPro LED indicator does not light up red when plugged in, check the case’s power connection.
+If it is properly plugged into wall power using the provided VPro USB cord, please contact us for further assistance.

 How do I pair my device?+

 Open the VPro app and follow the onboarding screens.
 Enter your name and press the “Select VPro Device” button.
 Make sure your VPro is in close proximity to your smart device and select it from the device selection menu.
 A green check should appear next to the device you selected.
 Press the “Selected VPro Device” below to confirm selection.
 Then press “Get Started.”

 How do I identify which device to pair to if multiple devices are available to pair?+